 “An illicit meeting between long-term lovers makes for a poignant, piercing meditation on middle age and the passing of time…In the closing pages, O’Callaghan’s prose reaches a pitch of emotional intensity that ensures these characters will linger with you long after the book is closed.” - Happy Ever After blog, USA Today

-“Compellingly readable…An impressive work…Through one day in a years long extramarital affair, an Irish writer looks at intimacy and estrangement… The prose [is] exceptional, elegiac and eloquent, in conveying insight and sympathy for the small cast’s two main players as they face an uncertain future… ” - Kirkus, Starred Review
+“Compellingly readable…An impressive work…Through one day in a years long extramarital affair, an Irish writer looks at intimacy and estrangement… The prose [is] exceptional, elegiac and eloquent, in conveying insight and sympathy for the small cast’s two main players as they face an uncertain future… ” - Kirkus Reviews (starred review)

 “I know of no writer on either side of the Atlantic who is better at exploring the human spirit under assault than Billy O’Callaghan.” - Robert Olen Butler

 “…a welcome voice to the pantheon of new Irish writing“ - Edna O’Brien

 “Vividly rendered… O’Callaghan excels at painting a portrait of physical and emotional isolation.” - Publishers Weekly